ttexan1/klavis/mcp_servers/google_drive/README.md

-# Dropbox MCP Server
+# Google Drive MCP Server

-A Model Context Protocol (MCP) server for Dropbox integration.
-Manage files, folders, and sharing using Dropbox's API with OAuth support.
+A Model Context Protocol (MCP) server for Google Drive integration.
+Manage files, folders, and sharing using Google Drive API with OAuth support.

 ## 🚀 Quick Start - Run in 30 Seconds

 ### 🌐 Using Hosted Service (Recommended for Production)

-Get instant access to Dropbox with our managed infrastructure - **no setup required**:
+Get instant access to Google Drive with our managed infrastructure - **no setup required**:

 **🔗 [Get Free API Key →](https://www.klavis.ai/home/api-keys)**